public-transport/cached-hafas-client/readme.md

 // will fetch fresh data from HAFAS await cachedHafas.departures(wollinerStr, {duration: 10, when})

-// within the "time range" of a recent departures() call,
+// within the "time range" of the departures() call above,
 // so it will use the cached data await cachedHafas.departures(wollinerStr, {
 	duration: 3, when: new Date(+when + 3 * 60 * 1000)